"Those who grasp the sense of times, correctly interpret the potential and the

 You can borrow someone else’s ideas, but you can’t borrow their conviction.
 True conviction can only be obtained by trusting your own research over that of others.

 Do the work so you know when to sell.
 Do the work so you can hold.
 Do the work so you can stand alone.

-Don’t bother finding the next multi-bagger is you aren’t going to develop the conviction to hold it.
+The pain is worth it.
+Don’t bother finding the next multi-bagger if you aren’t going to develop the conviction to hold it.

 All great companies started as small companies.

 Praise conviction, bet on transcendent founders, and invests in the kind of companies you would want to work for.

 “Trafficking in intelligence and ideas,